lastcanal/tv4r/README.md

 `$ yarn test`

+Auto-fix linter errors

+`$ yarn fix`

 Build a release

 `$ yarn build`

 #### Contributing

-TVR is written using React and Redux.
+TV4R is written using React and Redux.
 Install [Redux Devtools](https://extension.remotedev.io/) to see what is happening under the hood.

+Pull Requests Welcome!

 #### Licence

-MIT
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.